The best defense is a good offense!

 - Skill level: beginner

-- No programming experience required, but the student should be comfortable with computers and curious to learn how they work
+- No programming experience is required but students should be comfortable with computers.

-- Binary – the fundamental language that computers speak, and how it is important in cybersecurity.
+- Binary – the language of computers, how

 - Practical computer safety – how long does it take to crack the password you’re currently using?

-- How to compete in cybersecurity capture the flag challenges
+- Challenges – Competing in cybersecurity capture the flag

 - Images of their choice with their own information hidden in the bits of the image